AnalytixWare/ShinySky/README.md

 eventsButton(inputId, label, events = c("dblclick"))
 ```

-This button will invalidate (dirty) upon the events.
+This button will invalidate (become dirty) upon the events.
 The event does not have to be a "click", in fact the default is dblclick.
 You can specify multiple events.
 For a list of event types See: http://api.jquery.com/category/events/mouse-events/

 # Handsontable Input/Output
 ### ui.R